bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? html tags that have semantics, or meaning

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. block always  create a new line after the closing tag,but inline dose not and block ones always takes up the full width available

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? top,Bottom , Left ,Right.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? the Default is Horizontal

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. becouse it is in the Internet and available for anyone to use and code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.